Birthday Party Ideas 4 Kids

 Paper Mache can be used for all kinds of art projects and especially to make a Paper Mache Pinata for a birthday party.

 There are many different ways to make the Paper Mache paste.
-We have listed 4 different and easy ways in which to make it.

 Make sure to start your project 4 - 5 days before the party so it will have time to dry.